dakoo/dakoo.github.io/_posts/2015-08-18-node-install-osx-en.md

 - Xcode is prerequisite.
 Download Xcode from Appstore, and install.
 At least once, launch Xcode to give it the permission.

-- Copy, paste, and run the following command on a terminal to install [homebrew](http://brew.sh/).
+- Copy, paste, and run the `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` command on a terminal to install [homebrew](http://brew.sh/).

-> ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 - Install node using the following command on a terminal